pimcore/pimcore/doc/Usage-of-checkout-manager.markdown

 $manager = $this->of->getCheckoutManager($cart);
 $order = $manager->commitOrder();
 ```
-While committing the order, the checkout manager delegates it to the specified commit order processor implementation, which needs to implement `OnlineShop_Framework_ICommitOrderProcessor`.
+While committing the order, the checkout manager delegates it to the specified commit order processor implementation, which needs to implement `\OnlineShop\Framework\CheckoutManager\ICommitOrderProcessor`.
 This is the place where all functionality for committing the order (e.g. sending orders to erp systems, sending order confirmation mails, ...) is bundled.

-The default implementation `OnlineShop_Framework_Impl_CommitOrderProcessor` provides basic functionality like creating an order object and sending a order confirmation mail.
+The default implementation `\OnlineShop\Framework\CheckoutManager\CommitOrderProcessor` provides basic functionality like creating an order object and sending a order confirmation mail.
  Order creation it self is delegated to the `\OnlineShop\Framework\IOrderManager`.
 In simple use cases a website specific implementation needs

 * to extend `\OnlineShop\Framework\Impl\OrderManager` and overwrite the method `applyCustomCheckoutDataToOrder` to add additional fields to the order object and
-* to extend `OnlineShop_Framework_Impl_CommitOrderProcessor` and overwrite the method `processOrder` where website specific functionality is integrated (sending orders to erp systems, ...).
+* to extend `\OnlineShop\Framework\CheckoutManager\CommitOrderProcessor` and overwrite the method `processOrder` where website specific functionality is integrated (sending orders to erp systems, ...).

 If additional information needs to be stored into the order, the OrderManager has to be
  extended.
 For more Information